- Household Buddhist altars

 Kyo Buddhist altar equipment Kyo butsugu

-Techniques honed in Kyoto known as the home of Buddhism
+Techniques from Kyoto, the home of Buddhism

 General Production Process

-Kyo Butsugu mainly uses Japanese cypress, pine and zelkova.
-After careful selection with no cracks, knots or twists, wood must be dried completely.
-With dried wood, the body of a Buddhist altar or altar fitting is made to conform to the style of each sect or temple, allowing for Urushi coat thickness which is applied in a later process.
+- 1. Wooden base Japanese cypress, pine and zelkova are mainly used for Kyo Butsugu.
+After carefully selecting wood with no cracks, knots or twists, the wood is thoroughly dried.
+The body of a Buddhist altar and altar fittings are made to conform to the style of each sect or temple, taking into consideration the thickness of the lacquer coating to be applied in the later process.

-A flower, bird, animal or person is carved in the wooden base according to a sect-designated style.
-Decorations on a Buddhist altar and altar fitting must create a wealth of expressions such as life force and repose, which requires refined tastes and advanced techniques.
+- 2. Wood sculpture Flowers, birds, animals and people are carved in the wooden base according to the sect-designated style.
+As it is important for decorations on the Buddhist altar and altar fittings to express vital power and piece of mind, this process requires refined taste and advanced techniques.
 Dozens of different kinds of chisels and knives are used for decor carving.

-- 3. Buddhist sculpture There are two Buddhist carving techniques: Ichiboku-zukuri and Yosegi-zukuri.
-Ichiboku-zukuri refers to a technique of carving a Buddha statue from a solid block of wood, and Yosegi-zukuri refers to a technique of carving a statue in a piecemeal fashion from partially hollow blocks of wood and assembling the pieces.
-The Yosegi-zukuri technique allows making of a large statue.
+- 3. Buddhist sculpture There are two ways to carve Buddhist statues: Ichiboku-zukuri and yosegi-zukuri.
+Ichiboku-zukuri is a technique of carving a Buddha statue from a solid block of wood, and yosegi-zukuri is a technique of carving a statue in a piecemeal fashion by making the parts for statue and assembling the pieces afterwards.
+Large statues can be made using the yosegi-zukuri technique.

-- 7. Saishiki Saishiki is a coloring technique to add colors to a gold leaf or Urushi base with gold powder and pigments including mineral pigments and mud pigments.
-The technique is subdivided: Gokusaishiki (applying many layers of color to the whitewash base, Kijisaishiki (capitalizing on characteristics of wood while using tint color pigments) and Hakusaishiki (coloring the gold-powdered base with tint color pigments).
+- 7. Coloring Colors are added to the surface of the piece with gold powder and pigments including mineral pigments and mud pigments.
+There are various coloring techniques such as gokusaishiki which is applying many layers of color to the whitewash base, kijisaishiki which is using tint color pigments to make the most of the wood grain, and hakusaishiki which is coloring the gold-powdered base with tint color pigments.
 The craftsman’s uniqueness is brought out in color coordination and composition.